 Marriage Law and

-“The implementation of these documents is therefore a great responsibility for Ordinaries in dioceses, who are called upon to judge some cases themselves and, in every case, to ensure the faithful an easier access to justice.
-This involves preparing a sufficient staff, composed of clerical and lay persons, who dedicate themselves a priore to this ecclesial service” (Final Report of the Synod of Bishops to the Holy Father Pope Francis, 24 October 2015, n.
+“The implementation of these documents [m.p Mitis Iudex Dominus Iesus and Mitis et Misericors Iesus] is therefore a great responsibility for Ordinaries in dioceses, who are called upon to judge some cases themselves and, in every case, to ensure the faithful an easier access to justice.
+This involves preparing a sufficient staff, composed of clerical and lay persons, who dedicate themselves a priore to this ecclesial service” (The Final Report of the Synod of Bishops to the Holy Father, Pope Francis, October 24, 2015, n.
 82).

-This renewal course, now in its 7th edition, primarily seeks to form ministers and professionals working in ecclesiastical forums throughout the world regarding the main normative, doctrinal and jurisprudential developments that have arisen in these first years of application of the 2015 Motu Proprio Mitis Iudex Dominus Iesus and Mitis et Misericors Iesus, in addition to studying other issues relevant to the activities of ecclesiastical tribunals.
+This renewal course, now approaching its eighth iteration, principally seeks to inform ministers and other professionals in the Ecclesiastical fora regarding the principal normative, doctrinal, and jurisprudential developments that have come to light over the course of the first few years of the application of the 2015 motu proprio Mitis Iudex Dominus Iesus and Mitis et Misericors Iesus.
+Other matters relevant to the activity of Ecclesiastical Tribunals will also be studied.

-Theoretical sessions are conducted in Italian, with simultaneous translation provided in English and Spanish.
+Theoretical sessions will be held in Italian, with simultaneous translation provided into both English and Spanish.